-Maryville Alimony Lawyer Helping Individuals Throughout East Tennessee
+Maryville Alimony Lawyers Helping Individuals Throughout East Tennessee

 Tennessee law makes no guarantees that either spouse will automatically receive alimony after divorce.
 Judges view each case individually, looking at a number of factors before making an award.
-I am alimony lawyer Kevin W. Shepherd, and I have nearly 20 years of experience presenting information to help the courts determine the temporary or permanent financial needs that justify alimony awards for my clients.
+The attorneys at Shepherd and Associates have four decades of collective experience presenting information to help the courts determine the temporary or permanent financial needs that justify alimony awards for my clients.

 Reasons why the courts award alimony